mynk-tmr/notes/DSA/3-Leetcode.md

 | ------------------------------ | --------- |
 | check cycle in linked list     |           |
 | return node where cycle starts |           |

+### Sliding Window/Two pointers

+When to use?
+- If a wider scope of the sliding window is valid, the narrower scope is valid too.
+- If a narrower scope is invalid, the wider scope is invalid too.

+e.g. subarray sum to 2 -> `[1,1]` is valid, but `[1]` is invalid.
+So, this problem isn't solved by TPs

 ## Binary Search